HackerBschor/df-music-scores-restoration/README.md

 The following images shows the training- & validation-losses during training in order to ensure there is no overfitting.
 ![TrainValMSEe.png](assets/TrainValMSEs.png)

+To create the predictions from an input image, we included a [Prediction Pipeline](dl/prediction.ipynb).

 ## Loss Function and Baseline

 ### MSE
 Since evaluating generative AI can be quite challenging, we came up with different baselines by evaluating the [MSE](https://pytorch.org/docs/stable/generated/torch.nn.MSELoss.html) on different outputs.

-We experimented with different loss functions but MSE turned out to produce the best results.
+We experimented with different loss functions, but MSE turned out to produce the best results.

 * Returning the dirty image with no transformations ([Mock Baselines Pipeline](dl/mock_baselines.ipynb))
   * Here we mock a model that is "untrained"